 In August 2019, NCBDC executed a \$400,000 loan agreement with Enterprise Lumber & Silo, LLC for site remediation at 211 Main Street in North Tonawanda, New York.
 The loan was increased to \$550,000, bears interest at 0.5%, and was used for soil remediation and building cleanup.
 A Certificate of Completion was issued by New York State Department of Environmental Conservation in December 2021 certifying that cleanup to unrestricted use was successfully completed.
-All funds were disbursed as of September 30, 2022.
+All funds were disbursed prior to 2023.
+Loan repayments are ongoing as of September 30, 2023.